 How to apply to become a Microsoft MVP

 Microsoft may contact you directly, if it finds you worthy of becoming a Microsoft MVP.
 That’s the best way in my opinion!
-But you can also apply on your own - or better still, request another MVP to nominate you.
+But you can also apply on your own – or better still, request another MVP to nominate you.
 If he or she is convinced about the merits in your case, he may.
 I personally have had the pleasure and the privilege of nominating three (now four), who were members of TheWindowsClub.com, to the MVP program successfully.
 One other candidate I had nominated, simply relaxed and stopped participating after I had nominated him – assuming that the ‘job’ was now done.
 That is why I said – be consistent.
 Don’t just participate in forums for the sake of getting the award.
 It wont work.
 If your passion dictates, you will continue to contribute – and that is what Microsoft looks for.
 Your passion, consistency and quality!

 MVP nominees undergo a rigorous review process.
 A panel that includes members of the MVP team and Microsoft product groups evaluates each nominee’s technical expertise and contributions for the past 12 months.
 Once you have applied or are nominated, it may take up to 3 months for Microsoft to take a decision.
 If you get the award, you will get a welcome email.
 If you do not receive any mail in 3 months, it would mean that your nomination was not successful.
 For more information on this, you can visit the MVP website.

 Microsoft MVP Benefits